lecon20122/EmployeesAssessments/README.md

+Seed Data
+I've included seed data to help you get started more easily.
+This seed data will populate the database with initial records, making it easier to test and explore the application's functionality.

 ## Packages Used

 In this project, we've used the following packages, along with their latest versions at the time of this task: